 A Columbus pedestrian accident lawyer from The Fitch Law Firm can manage all of these tasks for you when we represent you.
 To learn more about our services during a free case review with a member of our team, you can call our firm today.

-What Our Pedestrian Accident Attorneys Can Do for You
+What Our Columbus Pedestrian Accident Lawyers Can Do for You

-A Columbus pedestrian accident attorney from The Fitch Law Firm can help you in a number of ways.
+A Columbus pedestrian accident lawyer from The Fitch Law Firm can help you in a number of ways.
 When you choose our firm, your lawyer will:

 - Communicate on your behalf with the other parties involved in your case